amenzwa/amenzwa.github.io/computing/CSCareer.md

 ## *full professors*

 Everyone in academia is a teacher; even those with strong preference for research have to teach.
 In addition to teaching, they must publish peer-reviewed scientific papers, regularly.
 A teacher reaches the pinnacle of his career, when he is appointed a full professor at a university.
 The other path to a professorship is to do great work in the industry at companies with strong academic cultures, then join academia in later career.
-Many a [Bell Labs](https://en.wikipedia.org/wiki/Bell_Labs) alumna has taken this route.
+Many a [Bell Labs](https://en.wikipedia.org/wiki/Bell_Labs) alumnus has taken this route.

 # INDUSTRY